2009 Daytona 500: Race

 Green flag pit stops began on lap 113 when Gordon over tire wear concerns, and his crew changed tires on lap 113, with the rest of the field on lap 119.
 David Stremme blew a tire on pit road as soon as his teammates Reed Sorenson and Elliott Sadler exited.
 Sadler wound up in 2nd and Sorenson in 3rd while the entire field had to pit one lap later.
-Earnhardt Jr. mistakingly made his second pit stop in Lap 121 by completing his pit stop with his right front tire over the outside boundary line of his pit box, resulting in a one-lap penalty.
+Earnhardt Jr. mistakenly made his second pit stop in Lap 121 by completing his pit stop with his right front tire over the outside boundary line of his pit box, resulting in a one-lap penalty.

 On lap 124, the race for the beneficiary resulted in the "Big One".
 This began when Earnhardt Jr. spun Brian Vickers into traffic toward the end of the backstretch, collecting race dominator Busch and his brother Kurt, Robby Gordon, Jamie McMurray, Carl Edwards, Denny Hamlin, Scott Speed, and Earnhardt Jr.'s teammate Jimmie Johnson.
 R. Gordon's car slid in front of Earnhardt Jr. within a couple of feet of contact.
 Many of Earnhardt Jr.'s fans, the Daytona 500 participants, and the drivers believed that the contact was done intentionally; and many fans (including those of the No. 88 fans) and drivers (such as Vickers, Ku. and Ky.
 Busch, R. Gordon, Hamlin, and McMurray gave NASCAR requests and calls to black-flag Earnhardt Jr. Earnhardt was penalized on two counts by NASCAR; first, he was sent to the tail end of the longest line for overaggressive driving, and the ensuing penalty meant he was not granted the beneficiary as a result.
 (A driver cannot cause the caution to be granted the beneficiary.)
 Brian Vickers was angry and said when interviewed "To wreck somebody intentionally like that in front of the entire field is really kind of dangerous.
 That's my biggest problem with it.
 But, apparently, (Earnhardt Jr.) wanted a caution pretty bad."
 Both Vickers and Earnhardt Jr. were a lap down before the wreck occurred, and Earnhardt Jr. was unaware that he was battling Vickers for the position.
 At this time, Kevin Harvick pushed Matt Kenseth into a battle for first between Kenseth and Sadler.
 On lap 138, Jeff Burton smacked the wall, collecting Paul Menard.
 Burton was then black-flagged for having a piece of sheetmetal hanging from his bumper.